Fariha-1999/Fine-Tuning-LLaMA-3.1-8B-Instruct-on-Bengali-Empathetic-Conversations/README.md

   - Addition of reflective prefixes to maintain an empathetic tone
   - Full-sequence tokenization (max_length=1024 on the code I also tried 2048 token and full sequence also .
 It worked but all time after half of the training sample cuda memeory runned out i didnt find the exact cause)
 - Fine-tuning LLaMA 3.1-8B-Instruct using QLoRA (4-bit quantized LoRA) for efficient training on Kaggle free GPU
-- Took 4000 sample at first after half sample training like 2000 sample gpu runned out.
-Then i reduce the sample number but ti sayed the same . after half of the sample training spu runned out
+- The total sample size is 600.
+Initially, target was to use 4,000 samples from the dataset, but during training the GPU ran out of memory after processing about half of them (around 2,000 samples).
+I then reduced the sample size; however, the same issue occurred — the GPU again ran out of memory after training approximately half of the dataset.
 - Response generation for user prompts with multiple samples
 - Logging of generated responses in `GeneratedResponses.json` for reproducibility
 - Experiment logging (`LLAMAExperiments.json`) including LoRA config, losses, metrics, and timestamps